 Dingle Way – 7 Days

-The Dingle Way as a long distance walking and hiking trail, is one of Ireland’s finest self-guided tours, on the Wild Atlantic Way.
-Taking in a distance of 179 km/111.8 Miles; revelling to you some of the most startling scenery that you will find anywhere in Ireland.
-Walk the Dingle Way and you will encounter an array of archaeological monuments dating back from the Mesolithic Period of around 6000 BC.
-Standing stones; Ogham Stones and a multitude of beehive huts; evidence of its rich culture of a bygone age.
+The Dingle Way is one of Ireland’s finest self-guided walking trails and is along part of the Wild Atlantic Way.
+Taking in a distance of 179 km/111.8 miles, the Dingle Way reveals to you some of the most startling scenery that you will find anywhere in Ireland.
+You will encounter an array of archaeological monuments dating back from the Mesolithic Period of around 6000 BC including Standing Stones, Ogham Stones and a multitude of beehive huts, evidence of the rich culture of a bygone age.

 Tour Pricing & Dates